LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000001.4  |  140  |  167  |  28  |  142  |  1206  |
   |  ENSMUST00000000001.4  |  142  |  170  |  29  |  142  |  1206  |

   Alternatively, the BAM file can be first converted into BED files and then into a list of data tables or into a GRangesList object through the functions `bamtobed` and `bedtolist`.
 The `bamtobed` function calls the bamtobed utility of the BEDTools suite (for the installation follow the instructions at http://bedtools.readthedocs.io/en/latest/content/installation.html).
 The BEDTools suite has been developed for command line environments, so `bamtobed` can be only run on UNIX, LINUX and Apple OS X operating systems.
 Once the bed files are produced, it is possible to switch to any other machine without further restrictions.
 To run `bamtobed`, only the path to the BAM file(s) is required, possibly coupled with the location of the directory where the BED files should be saved.
-The command for running `bamtobed` appear as follow
+The command for running `bamtobed` appears as follow

     bamtobed(bamfolder=path_to_bam, bedfolder = path_to_bed)